colin-scott/colin-scott.github.io/_posts/2016-03-04-technologies-for-testing-and-debugging-distributed-systems.markdown

 #### Solutions

 The main technique for addressing these challenges is **distributed tracing**.
-The core idea is simple[^25]: have the first machine assign an ID to the incoming request, and attach that ID to all messages that are generated in response to the incoming request.
+The core idea is simple:[^25] have the first machine assign an ID to the incoming request, and attach that ID (plus a pointer to the parent task) to all messages that are generated in response to the incoming request.
 Then have each downstream task that is involved in processing those messages log timing information associated with the request ID to disk.